 Common Injuries in Motorcycle Collisions with Stationary Objects

 According to the laws of physics, an object in motion tends to remain in motion.
-When a motorcycle collides with a stationary object, it may stop the bike, but the rider’s body remains in motion.
-A rider can be thrown violently from the bike and suffer serious injuries, or be fatally injured.
+When a motorcycle collides with a stationary object, the rider can be thrown violently from the bike and suffer serious injuries, or even be fatally injured.
 The rider may also collide with and rebound off the fixed object struck by the bike.

 These types of accidents can cause severe and catastrophic injuries, including: